The Calculus Readiness test is required of all students who plan to take calculus (MATH1101/1203 or MATH 1105/1206) in any UNIVERSITY DEGREE program.

 - Bachelor of Science in Chemistry

-- Students intending to qualify for the transfer program in Computer Science
+- Students intending to transfer to another university for Computer Science

 - Students intending to qualify for the transfer program in Engineering